 Photos & videos

-I keep my charges low to allow counselling to be accessible to as many people as possible.
-The cost is £35 for each session and £45 for home visits within 5 miles.
-The cost for other distances can be discussed and decided by agreement.
-Payment can be made on the day in cash or by bank transfer before the session takes place.
+I aim to keep my charges affordable to allow counselling to be accessible to as many people as possible.
+These are £40 for each session and payment can be made on the day in cash or by bank transfer before the session takes place.
 Home visits are costed individually depending on the distance and time taken for travel.